JakobST1n/textgraph/README.md

 It was written because I sometimes have the need to watch some state in a sql table for a short while.

-The documentation is in the manual file `tg.1`.
+The documentation is in the manual file `textgraph.1`.

 It is only tested with glibc and terminals with ansi escape code support.

 ## Usage
-You can compile it with `cargo build --release`, there is also a script in `packaging` which can be used to make a `.deb`.
+There is a script in `packaging` which can be used to make a `.deb`.
 If you are on a debian based distro, you should be able to run `./packaging/package-debian.sh`.
 Then a `textgraph.deb` file should be made somewhere in `/tmp/`.

-There is a spec file for rpms as well, but I haven't gotten around to making a script to build for that.
+There is a script in `packaging` which can be used to make a `.rpm`.
+If you are on a rpm based distro, you should be able to run `./packaging/package-fedora.sh`.
+Then a `textgraph-<buildinfo>.rpm` should be build in `~/rpmbuild/RPMS/x86_64/`.

+You can compile it with `cargo build --release`.
 If you compile with `cargo build --release`, you can copy it to your path, e.g.
 ```
-sudo install target/release/textgraph /usr/local/bin/tg
+sudo install target/release/textgraph /usr/local/bin/textgraph
-sudo install tg.1 /usr/share/man/man1/tg.1
+sudo install textgraph.1 /usr/share/man/man1/textgraph.1
 ```

 ## Example 1